HenriqueOs98/livecodes/docs/docs/features/import.md

 ### Bookmarklet

-Instead of manually copy/pasting URLs to import, adding [**"Edit in LiveCodes"** bookmarklet](../bookmarklet.md) to the browser bookmarks bar can be a more convenient way.
+Instead of manually copy/pasting URLs to import, adding [**"Abra o editor em nova aba"** bookmarklet](../bookmarklet.md) to the browser bookmarks bar can be a more convenient way.
 It opens LiveCodes in a new window and imports the current webpage URL.

 ### SDK